Turkish Meat Pies with Arabic spice mix, mint and pine nuts. Amazing flavors and so delicious. Plus a bonus recipe for the Arabic spice mix.

 - Place the dough in an oiled bowl and rub some additional olive oil over the dough, cover the bowl with plastic wrap and refrigerate it for a couple hours.

-- Add the mint and yogurt to the meat mixture and mix well.
+- Add the mint, yogurt and salt to the meat mixture and mix well.
 Let it cool.

 - Preheat oven to 400 F degrees.